The UK left the European Union at 23:00 GMT on 31 January, but that is not the end of the Brexit story.

 What is the transition period?

-The purpose of the transition is to enable a new wave of UK-EU negotiations to take place.
 These talks will determine what the future relationship will eventually look like.

 What needs to be done during the transition?

 Top of the to-do list will be a UK-EU free trade deal.
 This will be essential if the UK wants to be able to continue to trade with the EU with no tariffs, quotas or other barriers after the transition.

 Tariffs are a type of tax, usually paid on imported goods.
 If goods are subject to quotas, it means there are limits on how many can be traded over a given period.

 Both sides will also need to decide how far the UK is allowed to move away from existing EU regulations (known as level playing field rules).

 However, a free trade deal will not eliminate all checks between the UK and EU - so businesses will need to prepare.